Simon Wiesenthal Center: Search for Nazi war criminals

 The center used to hunt Nazi war criminals, often in collaboration with Simon Wiesenthal.
 Its first claim to fame came in 1979 when it successfully petitioned West Germany to revoke a statute of limitations on Nazi war criminals.
 Efraim Zuroff, director of the Simon Wiesenthal Center office in Jerusalem, is the coordinator of Nazi war crimes research worldwide for the Wiesenthal Center and he is also the author of its annual (since 2001) "Status Report" on the worldwide investigation and prosecution of Nazi war criminals which includes a "most wanted" list of Nazi war criminals.

 In November 2005, the Simon Wiesenthal Center gave the name of four suspected former Nazi criminals to German authorities.
 The names were the first results of Operation Last Chance, a drive launched that year by the center to track down former Nazis for World War II-era crimes before they die of old age.

-According to the center, about 2,000 Nazi war criminals obtained Canadian citizenship by providing false documents, but the Canadian government largely ignored their presence until the mid-1980s.
-They also claim that when they were exposed the government made their deportations harder to carry out.
-One example is Vladimir Katriuk, who the center said was involved in the Khatyn massacre in 1943 and who came to Canada in 1951.
+According to the center, about 2,000 Nazi war criminals entered Canada illegally by providing false documents, but the Canadian government largely ignored their presence until the mid-1980s.
+It also claimed that when they were exposed, the government made their deportations harder to carry out.
+One example is Vladimir Katriuk, who the center said was involved in the Katyn massacre in 1943 and who came to Canada in 1951.
 Katriuk, who denied the allegations, died in 2015 before he could be extradited to Russia to face charges.

 Black Hebrew Israelite awareness

 In 2022, the Center published their first report about the rise of the anti-semitic Black Hebrew Israelite movement.
 The report profiled the Israelites' belief system, in the wake of the Hebrews to Negroes: Wake Up Black America documentary, promoted by NBA star Kyrie Irving.
 The documentary contained antisemitic tropes, Holocaust denial, and claims of an international Jewish conspiracy.
 The center reported that individuals motivated by Black Hebrew Israelitism committed five religiously motived murders between 2019 and 2022.
 The report stated that BHIs believe that Jewish people are "imposters", who have "stolen" Black American's true racial and religious identity.
 Black Hebrew Israelites promulgate the anti-semitic Khazar conspiracy theory about Jewish origins.
 In a 2019 survey of 1,019 African Americans, 4% of respondents self-identified as Black Hebrew Israelites.

 Moriah Films

 Moriah Films, also known as the Jack and Pearl Resnick Film Division of the SWC, was created to produce theatrical documentaries to educate both national and international audiences, with a focus on contemporary human rights and ethical issues and Jewish experience.
 Two films produced by the division, Genocide and The Long Way Home have received the Academy Award for Best Documentary Feature.
 Moriah Films has worked with numerous actors to narrate their productions.
 Including but not limited to Elizabeth Taylor, Michael Douglas, Nicole Kidman, Morgan Freeman, Patrick Stewart, and Sandra Bullock.